SEMINAR PRESENTATION

 So Finally,

-To simmarise Summing up to conclude In conclusion
+To simmarise Summing up to conclude In

 I’d like to finish by saying…